Akrog/alt_cinder_sch/README.rst

 The precedence would be:

-1- User's default volume type
+1- Source volume type: volume, snapshot, image metadata 2- User's default volume type
-2- Project's default volume type
+3- Project's default volume type
-3- Cinder configured `default_volume_type`
+4- Cinder configured `default_volume_type`

 User and project default volume types must be defined in Keystone's DB in the `extra` field of `user` and `project` tables.
 It is not necessary to define it